lwindolf/lzone-cheat-sheets/cheat-sheets/Apache.md

 - Completely remove IPs: Replace %h in you LogFormat with "-", this ensures all log reading tools can still parse the logs
 - Use a piped CustomLog and replace the IP ad-hoc
 - Replace the IPs during log rotation
-- Truncate the IP using rewrite rules, by extracting all but the last octect of the IP using RewriteCond regex and overwrite REMOTE_ADDR with the last octect set to 0 (see (StackOverflow)[https://stackoverflow.com/questions/19452624/apply-a-mask-to-ip-with-logformat])
+- Truncate the IP using rewrite rules, by extracting all but the last octect of the IP using RewriteCond regex and save  the result with the last octect set to 0 in an env variable in a RewriteRule, finally use the env variable in the LogFormat (see (StackOverflow)[https://stackoverflow.com/questions/19452624/apply-a-mask-to-ip-with-logformat])

+      # Note: also needs a IPv6 pattern
+      RewriteCond %{REMOTE_ADDR} ^(\d+\.\d+\.\d+\.)\d+$
+      RewriteRule

 ## Mitigating security issues